raulfrk/FeedMe/README.md

 # FeedMe
-Flask application that shows a news feed
+Flutter application that shows a news feed